Marco-hub-117/git-versions-stats/README.md

 # Git Versions Stats
-This repository contain three different script:
+This repository contain four different script:
 - analyzer.py used to extract source code from Git repository
 - compareWithMoss.py used to send moss comparison between source code and to save the information retrieved into a csv file
+- compareWithDiff.py used to do comparison based on the diff command between reformatted C source code
 - heatMapGenerator.py used to visualize the csv file generated from the previous script into a heatmap

 # analyzer.py